mxdev92/You/replit.md

-✓ Resolved "request entity too large" error (413) that blocked larger image uploads ✓ System now consistently handles all image sizes from small thumbnails to high-resolution photos ✓ Image upload functionality fully stable and working for all image types and sizes
+✓ Resolved "request entity too large" error (413) that blocked larger image uploads ✓ System now consistently handles all image sizes from small thumbnails to high-resolution photos ✓ Image upload functionality fully stable and working for all image types and sizes ✓ PERFORMANCE: Implemented lazy loading for product images to fix slow app loading ✓ Added Intersection Observer API for progressive image loading only when visible ✓ Created loading placeholders with smooth fade-in transitions for better UX ✓ App now loads instantly without waiting for all images to download ✓ Optimized bandwidth usage with on-demand image loading as user scrolls ✓ Enhanced category display with perfect circular backgrounds (rounded-full)

 July 4, 2025:
 ✓ Replaced all native browser alert() dialogs with professional custom modal notifications